Bank of Queensland (ASX:BOQ) 3-Year Share Buyback Ratio: -0.60% (As of Feb. 2026)

 Bank of Queensland Business Description

 Bank of Queensland is an Australia-based bank offering home loans, personal finance, and commercial loans.
-BOQ operates corporate branches, and is the owner of Virgin Money Australia and Me Bank.
+In addition to BOQ branded services, the bank is the owner of Virgin Money Australia and Me Bank.
 Its BOQ business includes the BOQ branded commercial lending activity, BOQ Finance and BOQ Specialist businesses.
 The division provides tailored business banking solutions including commercial lending, equipment finance and leasing, cash flow finance, foreign exchange, interest rate hedging, transaction banking, and deposit solutions for commercial customers.